Najmuddin Ali Khan

 Najmuddin Ali Khan or Najm ud-din Ali Khan, better known as Najm-ud-Daulah (or Nazam-ud-Daulah) (c.
 1747 – 8 May 1766), was the Nawab of Bengal and Bihar from 1765 to 1766.
 He was the second son of Mir Jafar.

 Najm-ud-Daulah was crowned as the Nawab following the death of his father Mir Jafar.
 During his coronation he was only 15 years old.
 He ascended to the throne on 5 February 1765.

 In 1765 after the victory in the Battle of Buxar the British had formally gained Dewani of Bengal and Bihar from Shah Alam II.
 The Nawab formally conferred this Dewani to the British on 30 September 1765.

 Najmuddin died soon afterwards, on 8 May 1766, apparently from a fever caught at a formal party given at Murshidabad fort in honour of Robert Clive.
 He was buried at Jafraganj Cemetery and was succeeded by his younger brother Nawab Najabat Ali Khan.

 Life

 Birth

-Nazam-ud-Daulah was the son of Munni Begum (noble) and Mir Jafar.
+Nazam-ud-Daulah was the son of Mir Jafar and his second wife, Munni Begum.

 Nazam-ud-Daulah was appointed as Mir Jafar's heir with the title of Murshidzada Bahadur, by Mir Jafar himself on 29 January 1764.